SomeGareebGuy/SomeGareebGuy.github.io/_posts/2025-08-05-Trying-Something.md

   - update
 ---

-This is the start of "trying something".
+This is the start of "Trying something".
+A blog created by me to track m progress throughout the years.

 [jekyll-docs]: https://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll